 - 1. Pray about your decision. - 2.
-Confirm there is space in the class/es your child/ren will be in. - 3.
-Fill out an application for enrollment & pay the \$125 non-refundable enrollment fee.
+Confirm there is space in the class/es your child/ren will be in.

+3. Fill out an application for enrollment & pay the \$125 non-refundable registration fee.
 The link will be provided on our website when enrollment is open.
 The due date for new family enrollment is May 15th.
 If there are slots open in any grade after May 15th, the Administrator will consider extenuating circumstances.
-Please contact the Administrator if you would like information on enrollment at any other time during the school year. - 4.
-Submit a letter of interest.
+Please contact the Administrator if you would like information on enrollment at any other time during the school year.

+4. Submit a letter of interest.
 Once the enrollment application is received, you will receive an email notification acknowledging the receipt of the application as well as a prompt to submit a letter of interest.
-Our school is unique and is built on a partnership with the families; it is important that you demonstrate knowledge of the school and explain how your family will partner with us. - 4.
-Mandatory family/student interview.
+Our school is unique and is built on a partnership with the families; it is important that you demonstrate knowledge of the school and explain how your family will partner with us.

+5. Mandatory family/student interview.
 This meeting is to make certain that each family has an individual opportunity to have their questions answered, as well as to consider whether HCCA is the best fit for the child(ren) and family.
 This interview will also allow the Administrator and staff to apply a set of criteria that will determine whether the student and family will thrive within this model of schooling.
-Placement testing will take place at this time for students entering 1st-8th grades. - 5.
-Welcome email.
-Once the interview process has been completed and the Administrator determines all criteria has been met, you will receive your letter of acceptance via email. - 6.
-Order required home materials prior to school starting.
+Placement testing will take place at this time for students entering 1st-8th grades.

+6. Welcome email.
+Once the interview process has been completed and the Administrator determines all criteria has been met, you will receive your letter of acceptance via email.

+7. Order required home materials prior to school starting.
 The curriculum guides are available to download on the website under the "Enrollment and Documents" tab.
 Help is available if needed during this process.

-7. Attend 2 required new parent workshops.
-For the fall semester, these are scheduled prior to the beginning of school for new parents to get vital information for their child's success at HCCA.
+8. Attend required new parent workshop.
+This will be scheduled prior to the beginning of school for new parents to get vital information for their child's success at HCCA.